mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 No.  Name/Role Name               Definition                                                                                                     Condition/ Obligation     Max.
 Occurrence  Data Type                           Domain
 ===  ===========================  =============================================================================================================  ========================  ===============  ==================================  ===============================
 950  DP_Term                      Container for the description of terms used to express the parameter                                           Note 1                    Note 2           Class <<DataType>>                  Lines 951-954
-951  name                         Name of the term                                                                                               M                         1                CharacterString                     FreeText
+951  term                         Word used to describe a thing or express a concept related to data parameter                                   M                         1                CharacterString                     FreeText
-952  type                         Type of term                                                                                                   M                         1                CodeList                            DP_TypeCode
+952  type                         Type of term (from codelist)                                                                                   M                         1                CodeList                            DP_TypeCode
 953  usedInDataset                Flag to indicate whether the parameter is used in the dataset                                                  M                         1                Boolean
 953  vocabularyRelationship       Information about relationship between this term and term or terms from a vocabulary                           O                         N                Class                               DP_VocabularyRelationship
-954  localDefinition              Definition of the term if not available from a vocabulary service or as extracted from a vocabulary service    O                         1                CharacterString                     FreeText
+954  localDefinition              Definition of the term if not available from a vocabulary service                                              O                         1                CharacterString                     FreeText
 ===  ===========================  =============================================================================================================  ========================  ===============  ==================================  ===============================

 .. include:: ../common_notes.rst